drvasanthi/RTL-Synthesis-Workshop/README.md

 endmodule
 </pre></code>

+`RTL Simulation`

 ![image](https://user-images.githubusercontent.com/67214592/183257851-d710d1e0-2bf5-4347-8d67-f3f46972e040.png)

-The following figure shows the synthesis of the above circuit.
+The following figure shows the `synthesis` of the above circuit.
 As it can be seen in the above figure no optimization can be done with the design.

 ![image](https://user-images.githubusercontent.com/67214592/183258086-2ed3b8d2-a292-468b-99bc-2ae50fefac50.png)